galegale8/sciafeed2024/docs/index.rst

 SCIA-FEED technical code documentation
 ======================================
-The following is the technical code documentation of the SCIA-FEED python package, tool for downloading, validating, computing and inserting climate indicators into the SCIA PostgreSQL database.
+The following is the technical code documentation of the SCIA-FEED python package v.1.0, tool for downloading, validating, computing and inserting climate indicators into the SCIA PostgreSQL database.